-We parameterize the planes in (z{int}, θ, φ) co-ordinates, where z{int} is the z-intercept of the plane, θ is the angle between plane normal and the z-axis, φ is the angle between x-axis and the projection of plane normal in the xy plane.
-Note that this parameterization will result in $z{int} = \pm \infty$ for all the planes parallel to z-axis (or $\theta = \frac{\pi}{2}$).
-In this section, we will only consider planes not parallel to z-axis.
+We parameterize the planes in (z{int},θ,φ) coordinates, where z{int} is the z-intercept of the plane, θ is the angle between plane normal and the z-axis, φ is the angle between x-axis and the projection of plane normal in the xy plane.
+Note that this parameterization will result in $z{int}=\pm\infty$ for all the planes parallel to the z-axis (or $\theta=\frac{\pi}{2}$).
+In this section, we will only consider planes not parallel to the z-axis.

-Here, we will derive the transient response of plane.
+Here, we will derive the transient response of a plane.
 Figure 3 shows the setup of a typical scene.
 We will refer to the wall visible from the laser/camera pair as the "visible wall" and the other wall plane as the "invisible wall".
-The source emits a laser beam that hits the visible wall at a location referred as virtual source (VS).
-The detector is focused on a point on the visible wall, referred as virtual detector (VD).
-The analytical expression for the photon flux $(\Phi(t))$ received at VD at time t is given by where I is the photon flux emitted from VS, \bar{v}s and \bar{v}d are the position vectors of VS and VD, N_v and N_i are the unit normals of the visible wall and invisible wall.
-C(t) is the intersection of the invisible wall with the ellipsoid of revolution, whose focal points are \bar{v}s and \bar{v}d and major axis is $\frac{ct}{2}$, where c is the speed of light.
+The source emits a laser beam that hits the visible wall at a location referred to as virtual source (VS).
+The detector is focused on a point on the visible wall, referred to as virtual detector (VD).
+The analytical expression for the photon flux $(\Phi(t))$ received at VD at time t is given by where I is the photon flux emitted from VS, \bar{v}s and \bar{v}d are the position vectors of VS and VD, N_v and N_i are the unit normals of the visible wall and invisible wall. $\mathcal{C}(t)$ is the intersection of the invisible wall with the ellipsoid of revolution, whose focal points are \bar{v}s and \bar{v}d and major axis is $\frac{ct}{2}$, where c is the speed of light.

-Unfortunately, the analytical formula for the transient response of a plane does not have closed form expression.
-This is because, the curve C(t) is an elliptical ring on the plane.
+Unfortunately, the analytical formula for the transient response of a plane does not have a closed form expression.
+This is because the curve $\mathcal{C}(t)$ is an elliptical ring on the plane.
 The transient photon flux reaching the camera at time t is an integral of the fluxes contributed by points on this elliptic ring.
 Even the perimeter of an ellipse is not a tractable integral and does not have a closed form expression [6].
-Hence, it is not possible to have a closed form expression

 Figure 4.
 Symmetry for a single transient measurement (a) When VS and VD are chosen to be same point, all the planes that are at a fixed distance have the same transient response and we cannot recover the plane parameters (b) even when the VS and VD are not at the same point, we have a symmetry.
 All the planes that have same z{int} and θ will have same the same transient response. (c) We show the transient response of two planes that has different φ but same z{int} and θ .
 We can notice that the transient responses are identical. (d) For a given plane, we recover the plane parameters using sparse dictionary approach for various realizations of noise and plot the θ and φ values of the recovered plane.
-We can notice that the error in θ is negligible where as φ varies arbitrarily over [0, 360°].
+We can notice that the error in θ is negligible where as φ varies arbitrarily over $[0, 360^{\circ}]$.

-for the transient response of the plane.
-Therefore, we use a Monte-Carlo based computational model for computing the transient response of the plane given its geometry.
+Hence, it is not possible to have a closed form expression for the transient response of the plane.
+Therefore, we use a Monte-Carlo based computational model for computing the transient response of the plane, given its geometry.